omaraymanatia/Data-Stuctures/README.md

 ## How to Use

 Each data structure is provided as a separate Python file.
-You can use these files by importing them into your Python projects or running them directly to see their functionality.
+You can use these files by importing them into your CPP projects or running them directly to see their functionality.